United States - Education

 USAID’s Education Bureau drives global education policies; Congress sets funding levels, influences priorities, and authorizes programs

-Several US agencies fund and implement education programs, including USAID, Peace Corps, Millennium Challenge Corporation (MCC), Departments of State, Commerce, Agriculture, and the Interior.
-Three entities manage 92% of total education ODA: USAID, the Peace Corps, and MCC.
+Several US agencies fund and implement education programs, including USAID, Peace Corps, Millennium Challenge Corporation (MCC), and the departments of State, Commerce, Agriculture, and the Interior.
+Three entities manage most of the US’ education ODA: USAID, the Peace Corps, and MCC.

-- The Peace Corps is a volunteer program run by the US government, which provides technical assistance and facilitates cultural exchange through placing volunteers in communities in developing countries.
-Over one-third of Peace Corps volunteers work within the education sector, helping to implement Let Girls Learn.
+- The Peace Corps is a volunteer program run by the US government that provides technical assistance and facilitates cultural exchange through placing volunteers in communities in low-income countries.

-- The MCC was established in 2004 and provides multi-year development compacts to countries who have committed to political, economic, and social reforms on economic development with the goal to reduce poverty through economic growth.
-MCC conducts education programs in El Salvador, Georgia, and Morocco.
+- The MCC was established in 2004 and provides multi-year development compacts to countries that have committed to political, economic, and social reforms on economic development with the goal to reduce poverty through economic growth.